coffee beans

 Best For: Espresso

-Important Notes: Organic Certified and Fair Trade coffee exclusively from women-led farms in the Gayo Mountains.
+Important Notes: An Organic Certified and Fair Trade coffee exclusively from women-led farms in the Gayo Mountains.
 A premium is paid to support programs that benefit women

 Prefer Amazon?
 Click Here